-Sec.
-16. NEW SECTION.
 461.38 Lake restoration account - allocations.

-A lake restoration account is created in the trust fund.
-Seven percent of the moneys credited to the trust fund shall be deposited to the account.
-The department of natural resources shall use moneys in the account to support public lake restoration initiatives as follows:
+1. A lake restoration account is created in the trust fund.
+Seven percent of the moneys credited to the trust fund shall be allocated to the account.

+2. The department of natural resources shall use moneys in the account to support public lake restoration initiatives as follows:

-1. An initiative shall account for a lake's recreational, environmental, aesthetic, ecological, and social value.
+a.
+An initiative shall account for a lake's recreational, environmental, aesthetic, ecological, and social value.
 It must improve water quality.

-2. The department's decision to prioritize an initiative may be based on the department's lake restoration plan and report as provided in section 456A.33B.
+b.
+The department's decision to prioritize an initiative may be based on the department's lake restoration plan and report as provided in section 456A.33B.